MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

    1. Configure variables to set the values for the path to the MicroStrategy Library installation, the project ID, and the dossier ID.

-      - Set the value of the `baseURL` variable to the path to your MicroStratetgy Library by replace `https://demo.microstrategy.com/MicroStrategyLibraryDev` with your Library Server URL.
+      - Set the value of the `baseURL` variable to the path to your MicroStrategy Library by replace `https://demo.microstrategy.com/MicroStrategyLibraryDev` with your Library Server URL.

         ```js
         var baseURL = "https://demo.microstrategy.com/MicroStrategyLibraryDev";